 Who are Families with No Recourse to Public Funds?

-Children's Safeguarding and Protection Service is likely to be approached by families with children, or, children or young people who are unaccompanied or Separated* from their families.
+The council is likely to be approached by families with children, or, children or young people who are unaccompanied or Separated* from their families.

 These families may be (this list is by no means exhaustive and is only an example of the categories of people who present to social services as destitute and have no recourse to public funds.):

 - People with refugee status from another European Economic Area (EEA) country other than the UK, or, are dependent's of people in the UK who have refugee status from a EEA country other than the UK;